Lesbian and Gay Inter-University Organization: History

 The idea of bringing together homosexual university students began in 1996.
 Soon afterwards it was called LEGATO.
 In 1997, the group, inspired by METU, opened another office in Hacettepe University.
 In LEGATO's early years, they took part in many LGBT-related activities, such as opening stands in spring festivals, arranging weekly meetings, broadcasting movies, putting up posters, etc..
 Thus, many university students were gradually becoming more aware of their own university's gay community.
 However, being either a member or founder of either of the groups ruined their chances of graduation.

 After keeping quiet, two years later, with the GayAnkara group being the forefoot of the project, LEGATO found life again.
 As the first stage, on 28 June 2000, email listings opened to 23 universities (84 as of 2006).

 LEGATO began to spread out from Ankara to Istanbul, starting at Boğaziçi University.
 Soon, campus meetings were organized, a website was made, and the group engaged in many cultural activities.
 Meanwhile, the list of email addresses was expanding, as was the group.

 On 20 December 2000 the LEGATOs maintained contact with each other by creating the Legato Ortakliste (Legato union list) and on 10 January 2001 all the LEGATO offices in Istanbul (more than 60) arranged one big gathering.

 On 19 January 2002 none of the universities were able to maintain the attendance levels by themselves and intended continuance, so all Istanbul LEGATO branches decided to merge as one unified group.
-From this day onwards LEGATO has become much faster and organized.
-Composed of students, graduates and academics, to this day LEGATO is arguably Turkey's biggest and most active homosexual group.
+LEGATO continued as an organisation composed of students, graduates and academics.